intika/Librefox/README.md

 It uses `mozilla.cfg` and `policies.json` to have the changes applied to firefox...

-**mozilla.cfg :** Locking firefox settings for security, privacy & prevent settings changes

-**policies.json :** The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems

 Download :
 ----------
 - [Release : Firefox v63.0.3](https://github.com/intika/privafox-firefox/releases)